Navarro County Outdoor Burn Ban in Effect 7-20-2023

 (c) Adequate fire suppression equipment which must include, at a minimum, either a properly operating 2A-20BC fire extinguisher, kept within 30 feet of any outdoor welding, grinding, cutting, or other activity that emits a spark or a water hose connected to a continuous water source under pressure with sufficient length of hose to reach at least 100 feet beyond any welding, grinding, cutting or activity that emits a spark.

-No outdoor welding, cutting or grinding operations is allowed on days designated as Red Flag Warning Days by the National Weather Service.
+(e) Outdoor welding, cutting or grinding operations are not allowed on days designated as Red Flag Warning Days by the National Weather Service.